 Every Project Zomboid server stores its admin password in the configuration file.
 To check or change the password:

-- Visit the Wabbanode Control Panel and navigate to your server.
+- Navigate to the Wabbanode Control Panel and Stop your server.

-- Save the file and Restart your server.
-The new admin password will be in effect after the server restarts.
+- Click Save and Start your server.
+The new admin password will be in effect.

 Log in as Administrator